michaldziuba03/code-samples/social-login/README.md

 7. After successful transaction you can create session/JWT for that created user with id=21.

 #### Pros:
-- good user experience - their social accounts will be automatically linked to existing account with the same email.
+- good user experience - their social accounts will be automatically linked to an existing account with the same email address.

 #### Cons:
 - more complex